smarterclayton/kubernetes/docs/design/secrets.md

 This proposal requires that secrets be placed on a filesystem location that is accessible to the container requiring the secret.
 This makes it vulnerable to attacks on the container and the node, especially if the secret is placed in plain text.
 MCS labels can mitigate some of this risk.
-However if there is a particular use case for a very sensitive secret, the secret itself could be stored encrypted and placed in encrypted form in the file system for the container.
+If there is a particular use case for a very sensitive secret, the secret itself could be stored encrypted and placed in encrypted form in the file system for the container.
 The container would have to know how to decrypt it and would receive the decryption key via another channel.